The Institute (video game)

-The Institute is a 1983 graphic adventure game released for the TRS-80, Commodore 64, and Atari 8-bit family by Screenplay.
+The Institute is a graphic adventure game published in 1983 by Screenplay for the TRS-80, Apple II, Commodore 64, and Atari 8-bit computers.

 Gameplay

 The user navigates their character through a graph of rooms by entering commands with the keyboard: "N", "W", "S", and "E" are used to move respectively north, west, south, and east; simple text commands to interact and investigate objects within the rooms such as "open door" are also used.

 The game's protagonist is a mental patient trying to escape from the institute (hence the title).
-A good deal of the game takes place in drug-induced hallucinations, though in some versions the drug is a "strange powder" that sends you into "dreams."
+A good deal of the game takes place in drug-induced hallucinations, though in some versions the drug is a "strange powder" that sends you into "dreams".